charliewilliams/Arduino-Viscount-Bass-Pedals/README.md

 # Arduino + Viscount Bass Pedals
-Vintage electronic organ pedals + Arduino = Awesome.

 ![Photo of the pedals](http://3.bp.blogspot.com/-8wui5eTmD3g/UzSsEelbdQI/AAAAAAAAA8Q/WsbQeW-A-D8/s3200/IMG_6977.jpg)

+Box/housing built with the help of [@BathCollege](https://twitter.com/bathcollege) woodworking expert Paul Gilmore.

-Built using the really nice [Mozzi](http://sensorium.github.io/Mozzi) by [@TimBarrass](https://twitter.com/timbarrass) running on a [Teensy](http://pjrc.com/teensy/) because it has real DAC instead of bit-banging PWM which is cool and all but not really quite as nice, right?
+Code written using the really nice [Mozzi](http://sensorium.github.io/Mozzi) by [@TimBarrass](https://twitter.com/timbarrass) running on a [Teensy](http://pjrc.com/teensy/) because it has real DAC instead of bit-banging PWM which is cool and all but not really quite as nice, right?

 This requires the (currently extremely-hard-to-find) [Teensyduino beta for Arduino 1.6](https://forum.pjrc.com/threads/27740-Arduino-1-6-0-any-plans-to-support-it?p=66967&viewfull=1#post66967)— at least that's what I use to run it.